gentee/docs-gentee/stdlib/path.md

 ### BaseName\(str path\) str

-The _BaseName_ function eturns the last element of path.
+The _BaseName_ function returns the last element of path.
 Trailing path separators are removed before extracting the last element.
 If the path is empty, the function returns ".".

 ### Dir\(str path\) str